Zapier vs Workato | 9 Factors to Decide the Best One

 What kind of support does Zapier offer?

-Zapier provides support by email and an extensive library of help docs, tutorials, and community posts.
-Free plan users get standard response times, while paid users get priority support.
+Zapier provides support by live chat and email for paid plans, plus an extensive library of help docs, tutorials, and community posts.
 Zapier also offers automation guides and template galleries to help users learn faster.

 What support comes with Workato?